fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-A> In `.combine` we created a lookup `HashMap` to reduce the cost of linear
-A> searches.
-This pays off if there is more than 2 or 3 entries in the JSON.
-A> However, Scala's `HashMap` is especially slow to construct compared to Java's
-A> implementation, although is faster to look up.
-Field lookup, typically incurring
-A> one lookup per entry, often benefits from a wrapped Java `HashMap`.

 We call the `JsMagnoliaEncoder.gen` or `JsMagnoliaDecoder.gen` method from the
 companion of our data types.
 For example, the Google Maps API